jskov/openapi-jaxrs-client/README.md

 >
     default value: true

+**parser-uuid-is-jse**

+>This option allows parsing of the component schema `UUID` to be treated by the generator as Java SE `java.util.UUID`.

+>It can be disabled if your remote connection uses the type name `UUID` for something bespoke.

+>
+    default value: true

 **parser-zoneddatetime-is-jse**

 >This option allows parsing of the component schema `ZonedDateTime` to be treated by the generator as Java SE `java.time.OffsetDateTime`.